 When leaving the house, make sure everyone is “contained”-

 Make sure everyone is safe.
-Them safe will protect your home.
+Keeping them safe will protect your home.
 Gates, crates, dog doors, or barriers are very helpful to allow everyone to be on their best behavior and out of trouble.

 Manage excessive barking